 Ronald was born in 1965 in Toronto, Canada, and began painting in Junior High School.
 He continued with his education by attending the Ontario College of Art and Design where he won many awards and was chosen to apprentice for two years with Michael John Angel, a classical painter and renowned art teacher who now the director of the Angel Academy in Florence Italy.

 Ronald’s work follows the school of “impressionist realists” which include artists John Singer Sargent, Anders Zorn, and Joaquim Sorolla.
 The method he practices stresses accurate drawing as well as the color theories of the French Impressionists.

 Following in the footsteps of the great masters of the past Ronald not only is an accomplished portrait painter but also paints landscapes, figurative, genre, still-life’s as well as etching.
 “If I can see it, I want to paint it”, he often tells his students.

 Ronald came to The United States from Canada in 1995 to pursue a career in portrait work.
 The southeast had a long and proud tradition of portraiture that continues to this day.
 He was quickly embraced by the South and has been an in-demand portrait artist ever since.
 With hundreds of satisfied clients, word spread quickly and now Ronald is regarded as one of the leading artists in the country.
 His portraits and fine art hang in many leading Universities, Museums, hospitals and private homes.

-He resides in Auburn, Alabama with his wife Beth and their five children.
-Ronald is involved in his community as an active Boy Scout leader and Parrish council member.
+He currently resides in Bristol, Tennessee with his wife Beth.
+Their three oldest children are grown and live in various states.
+Their youngest two attend universities in Tennessee.
+Ronald is involved in his community as an active Boy Scout leader.

 He enjoys camping and canoeing and reading biographies and historical non fiction.